Westmill Co-op Board

 A member of Baywind since 1997, and interested in environmental issues, Mark also chairs the Oxford Credit Union as well as being a non-Executive Director of the Ethical Property Company and Westmill Solar Coop.

 Mark has chaired the Westmill Windfarm board for the last five years.
 He is a non-Executive Director of Energy4All and a WeSET trustee.
-Mark has represented the windfarm on national policy making discussions and was re-elected to the Board in 2011.
+Mark has represented the windfarm on national policy making discussions.

 John co-authored the textbook, ‘Renewable Energy Resources’ (second edition 2006, Taylor Francis) which sells worldwide and published ~100 academic papers on sustainable energy.